 The Company considers all highly liquid investments with an initial maturity of three months or less from the date of purchase to be cash equivalents.
-At March 31, 2016, cash equivalents consisted of money market instruments and certificates of deposit.
-The Company had short-term and long-term restricted cash totaling \$93,940 and \$112 at March 31, 2016 and 2015, respectively.
-Restricted cash includes escrow deposits related to the mandatory offering for 26% of the outstanding shares of Polaris as required under India takeover rules, escrow deposits related to acquisitions and restricted deposits with banks to secure the import of computer and other equipment, bank guarantees associated with the purchase of property and equipment of the Company's facilities in India.
+At March 31, 2017, cash equivalents consisted of money market instruments and certificates of deposit.
+The Company had short-term and long-term restricted cash totaling \$178 and \$93,940 at March 31, 2017 and 2016, respectively.
+Restricted cash includes escrow deposits related to acquisitions, restricted deposits with banks to secure the import of computer and other equipment and bank guarantees associated with the purchase of property and equipment of the Company's facilities in India.
+Restricted cash at March 31, 2016 also includes escrow deposits related to the mandatory offering for 26% of the outstanding shares of Polaris as required under India takeover rules, which was released subsequently on April 6, 2016.